andrewplummer/Sugar/CAUTION.md

 =======

 - Level: Major
+  - `Object.equal` is renamed to `Object.isEqual` in both the static and instance method types.

+- Level: Major
   - `String#has` is now removed in favor of `String#contains` to be in compliance with the ES6 spec.
 For more complex string checking, use `String#match` with standard regexes instead.

 - Level: Major